-Objective medical findings are required for time loss and other claim adjudication requirements.
-In-person visits are preferred for gathering objective medical findings, however, telehealth may be an appropriate alternative in certain situations where objective medical findings can be gathered via 2-way audio and visual connection.
+Objective medical findings are required for time loss and other claim adjudication decisions.
+Inperson visits are preferred for gathering objective medical findings; however, telehealth may be an appropriate alternative in certain situations where objective medical findings can be gathered via a two-way audio and visual connection.